 Frequently Asked Questions

-Is this course taught online or in an on-campus educational setting?
+Is this course taught online or on-campus?

-Are student scholarships and financial aid available?
+Are scholarships and financial aid available?

-Yes, there are private and public scholarships to help you meet the cost of your education and Alliant International University offers institutional scholarships for many of our students.
+Yes, there are private and public scholarships to help you meet the cost of your education and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
 Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
-Learn more from our Financial Options Guide.
+Learn more in our Financial Options Guide.

-At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
-Our Vision is an inclusive world empowered by Alliant alumni.
+At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
+We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.